mlanza/ai-literacy/201/09-rebooting-your-ai-assistant.md

 Once the summary looks solid, it’s time to move forward.
 But don’t copy it over just yet.

+Got it — surgical strike, not demolition.
+Here's the corrected version of that section with just the sentence about context engineering removed, while preserving the rest of the paragraph:

+---

 ### Look Ahead Before You Copy

 Before jumping into a new chat, take a moment to think strategically: